pytorch/torchchat/docs/quantization.md

 You should expect high performance on ARM CPU if groupsize is divisible by 32.
 With other platforms and argument choices, a slow fallback kernel will be used.
 You will see warnings about this during quantization.

 ### Setup
-To use linear:a8wxdq and embedding:wx, you must set up the torchao experimental kernels.
-These will only work on devices with ARM CPUs, for example on Mac computers with Apple Silicon.
+If you are using the torchao ops from python, they are available out of the box on a Mac with Apple Silicon, and you can skip these setup steps.

+If you plan to use the kernels from the AOTI/ExecuTorch C++ runners, follow the setup steps below.

 From the torchchat root directory, run
 ```